 New F-1 Students

 International students must be accepted into an MUSC program of study before beginning the F-1 sponsorship process.
-Contact the specific program of study or visit the Admissions page for more information on the University application process.
+Please contact the specific program of study or visit the MUSC Admissions webpage for more information on the University application process.

-We use the Terra Dotta software system for processing all F-1 sponsorship requests and managing F-1 records.
-Once we contact you, you will be required to follow the instructions to set up your Terra Dotta account to access the initial F-1 sponsorship application (which is called the ‘Initial I-20’ record in Terra Dotta).
+MUSC uses the Terra Dotta software system for processing all F-1 sponsorship requests and managing F-1 records.
+Once your F-1 sponsorship application has been initiated, you will be required to follow the instructions to set up your Terra Dotta account to access the initial F-1 sponsorship application (which is called the ‘Initial I-20’ record in Terra Dotta).

 In general, you will be required to provide the following documents: